The Round Rock Public Library welcomes visitors from 9 a.m. to 6 p.m. Monday through Saturday and from 1 p.m. to 6 p.m. Sunday.

 Among other service changes are:

-Virtual programming will continue with no in-person programming.
+- Virtual programming will continue with limited in-person programming.

 - Library will notify patrons by text or email that their holds (up to 5 items) are available to pick up.

 - Patrons will have 7 days from receiving the notification to use curbside to pick-up items.

 - Use the link found in your email or text notification to schedule your day to pick-up.
 This form can be filled out anytime up to 9 a.m. the morning of pick up.

 - Enter the Sheppard Street parking lot and pull up to a staff member.
 Remain in the vehicle and roll down the passenger-side window to tell staff members your full name.

 - Items will already be checked out.
 Staff will retrieve items and take them to your vehicle.

 - Returns must be made at the outside book drop at the opposite side of the building.
 No exceptions.

 Please visit our FAQ on our new hold lockers for more information.